GSA/challenges-and-prizes/_historical-challenges/materials-science-and-engineering-data-challenge.md

-  discovery of new materials to meet an application need, or development of a new model describing processing-structure-property relationships in either a structural (load bearing), functional (electrical, optical or magnetic), or multifunctional material.
-Emphasis will be on use of existing and accessible data sources, novelty of the approach, and validation of results.
+  discovery of new materials to meet an application need, or development of a new model describing processing-structure-property relationships in either a structural (load bearing), functional (electrical, optical or magnetic), or multifunctional material.</p>  <p>Emphasis will be on use of existing and accessible data sources, novelty of the approach, and validation of results.
 Winners will be invited to present their work at a special session (reasonable expenses paid) during Materials Science &amp; Technology 2016 in Salt Lake City, Utah.
 This challenge requires only a written research report in a format suitable for peer-reviewed scientific publication be submitted.
-The challenge award will be contingent upon evaluation of the proposal by the review committee.
-The Air Force Research Laboratory intends to make multiple awards with the top award being $25K and no award less than $5K depending on creativity and completeness of the report.
+The challenge award will be contingent upon evaluation of the proposal by the review committee.</p>  The Air Force Research Laboratory intends to make multiple awards with the top award being $25K and no award less than $5K depending on creativity and completeness of the report.
 To receive an award, the Solvers will not have to transfer their exclusive IP rights to the US Government.
 Instead, they will